-The South African Law Reform Essay Competition
+- The South African Law Reform Essay Competition encourages critical

 legal writing by students while generating new ideas for law reform.
-These ideas

 developmental state and be aimed at keeping the law abreast of

 developments in society and in tune with the needs of

 South Africa’s diverse population and national policy priorities.

-Entries should be in English and must be 4000 to 6000 words in length.
-The competition will be judged by a panel
+- Entries should be in English and must be 4000 to 6000 words in

+- The competition will be judged by a panel appointed by the South

-by the South African Law Reform Commission.
+African Law Reform Commission.

 WHO CAN ENTER?

-The competition is divided into two categories
+- The competition is divided into two categories and is open to

-and is open to registered LLB and LLM students respectively at a South
+registered LLB and LLM students respectively at a South

 African university or tertiary institution, in any year of study.

-Abridged versions of completed Masters
+- Abridged versions of completed Masters dissertations will also be

 - PhD students are not eligible to enter.

 RULES OF THE COMPETITION

 winning essays for possible publication and to feature them on

 Juta websites and social media platforms.

-ordinarily required by the University’s law faculty or the house style of the
+required by the University’s law faculty or the house style of the

 South African Law Journal.

-Entries must be submitted in English.
+- Entries must be submitted in English.

-Individually authored essays only.
-No co-authored
+- Individually authored essays only.
+Co-authored essays will not be

 - The decision of the judges is final.

 - Plagiarism is an academic offence which may lead the entrants t o be

 disqualified from the competition and be reported to his or her

-university for possible disciplinary action
+university for possible disciplinary action.